ronna-s/go-ood/README.md

 #### Do you need OOP?<hr>
 Just like in the real world, wherever there are things, there can be a mess. *__That's why Marie Kondo.__*
-Just as you can write sane procedural code, you can write sane OO code.
+Just as you can write insane procedural code, you can write sane OO code.
 You and your team should define best practices that match your needs.
 This workshop is meant to give you the tools to make better design choices.

 ## Exercise 1 - Understanding the benefits: